 10 Things You Need To Know About Ilonggos

 Like some kind of positive racism, Ilonggos are known to be malambing (gentle, soft-spoken).
-It is a quality that haunts any Ilonggo whenever they go to another city and they are candidly asked to speak the Hiligaynon dialect because the sing-song pattern of the language tickles the people who come from other regions.
+It is a quality that haunts any Ilonggo whenever they go to another city and are candidly asked to speak the Hiligaynon language.
+Apparently, the sing-song pattern/intonation of the language tickles the people who come from other regions.

 Another form of identity attached to an Ilonggo is the kind that gets depicted in film and television: the atsay or housemaid identity.
 While it is true that a lot of Visayans (locally called Bisaya, a name technically exclusive to those who are Cebuano-speaking Visayans) move to Manila to work as househelp (submitting themselves to be called one name altogether: Inday), this does not define the Visayan peoples in general.
 In fact, our world from down here is far grander and more bizaare than what most cosmopolites are used to.